SriramPingali/Handwriting-Recognition-CRNN-Pytorch/README.md

 > PS: Once there is ctclossnan, please
 > 1. Change the `batchSize` to smaller (eg: 8, 16, 32)
 > 2. Change the `lr` to smaller (eg: 0.00001, 0.0001)
-> 3. Contact me by emailing to holmeyoung@gmail.com

 ## Dependence